 Introduction to Our National Anthem

-- Explain to students that this project will help them to learn about some important historical events that led to the creation of The Star Spangled Banner andto learn to sing the national anthem.
-Additionally, inform students that will they will demonstrate their understanding of the song’s lyrics as well as what the song and the flag mean to them personally through a fun arts-based activity that includes primary source analysis.
+- Explain to students that this project will help them to learn about some important events from a long ago that led to the creation of the song, The Star Spangled Banner, which is our national anthem.

 - Hand out copies of the national anthem lyrics and ask students to follow along as you play the recording again.
-Encourage students to take the lyric sheet home and practice singing the song with their families.
+Encourage students to take the lyric sheet home and share the song with their families.

 The Story of Our National Anthem

-- If time allows, show The Star Spangled Banner: The Lyrics video several times, encouraging students to sing along as they view it.
+- As time allows, show The Star Spangled Banner: The Lyrics video several times, encouraging students to sing along as they view it.

 Song Sheets & Sheet Music Covers